Hopac/Hopac/Docs/Programming.md

 val it : unit = ()
 ```

-When you run the above program, you will notice that the message "First job
+When you run the above program, you will notice that the message `First job
-finished first." is printed about half a second before the last "Hello, from
+finished first.` is printed about half a second before the last `Hello, from
-another job!" message after which the program is finished and F# interactive
+another job!` message after which the program is finished and F# interactive
 prints the inferred type.

 Working with many jobs at this level would be rather burdensome.
 Hopac also